-The tax rate for the three- and six-month periods ended May 4, 2019 was below the U.S. statutory tax rate of 21% due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income and as a result of the foreign derived intangible income deduction (FDII), partially offset by the global intangible low-tax income (GILTI) tax.
-The tax rate for the six-month period also includes the effects of recording deferred tax benefits relating to a one-time set up of our GILTI deferred method election of \$5.1 million along with the completion of our accounting for the transition tax which yielded a \$7.5 million tax benefit.
-Our tax rate for the six-month period ended May 5, 2018 was below our then blended U.S. federal statutory tax rate of 23.4%, resulting from the passage of the Tax Cuts and Jobs Act of 2017 (Tax Legislation), primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income.
-Additionally, our effective tax rate for the six-month period ended May 5, 2018 also included a provisional estimate for a discrete tax benefit of \$639.7 million from remeasuring our U.S. deferred tax liabilities at the lower 21% statutory tax rate.
-It also included a provisional estimate of the discrete tax charge of \$687.1 million from the Tax Legislation's one-time transition tax associated with our undistributed foreign earnings, comprised of a \$751.1 million transitional tax less a deferred tax liability of \$64.0 million recorded in prior years.
+The tax rate for the three- and nine-month periods ended August 3, 2019 was below the U.S. statutory tax rate of 21% due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income and as a result of the foreign derived intangible income deduction (FDII), partially offset by the global intangible low-tax income (GILTI) tax.

+The tax rate for the nine-month period also includes the effects of recording deferred tax benefits relating to a one-time set up of our GILTI deferred method election of \$5.1 million along with the completion of our accounting for the transition tax which yielded a \$7.5 million tax benefit.
+Also, during the three-month period ended August 3, 2019, the tax rate includes a \$17.2 million tax benefit from a voluntary accounting policy change in the statutory statements of a foreign subsidiary, as well as an \$11.2 million tax benefit from an increase in tax credits upon filing our fiscal 2018 federal income tax return.
+Our tax rate for the nine-month period ended August 4, 2018 was below our then blended U.S. federal statutory tax rate of 23.4%, resulting from the passage of the Tax Cuts and Jobs Act of 2017 (Tax Legislation), primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income.
+Additionally, our effective tax rate for the nine-month period ended August 4, 2018 also included a provisional estimate for a discrete tax charge of \$639.7 million from remeasuring our U.S. deferred tax liabilities at the lower 21% statutory tax rate.
+It also included a provisional estimate of the discrete tax charge of \$640.7 million from the Tax Legislation's one-time transition tax associated with our undistributed foreign earnings, comprised of a \$75.1 million transitional tax less a deferred tax liability of \$64.0 million recorded in prior years.

-Additionally, we recorded discrete benefits for excess tax benefits from share-based payments of \$16.5 million and \$20.8 million in the three- and six-month periods ended May 4, 2019, compared to \$8.2 million and \$18.2 million in the three- and six-month periods ended May 5, 2018.
+Additionally, we recorded discrete benefits for excess tax benefits from share-based payments of \$4.7 million and \$25.5 million in the three- and nine-month periods ended August 3, 2019, respectively, compared to \$6.0 million and \$24.2 million in the three- and nine-month periods ended August 4, 2018, respectively.
 The full year tax benefit from share-based payments was \$26.2 million in fiscal 2018.

-Non-U.S. jurisdictions accounted for a significant portion of our total revenues for the six-month periods ended May 4, 2019 and May 5, 2018.
-This revenue generated outside of the U.S. results in a material portion of our pretax income being taxed outside the U.S. For the six-month period ended May 4, 2019 this pretax income was primarily in Ireland and Singapore, at tax rates ranging from 12.5% to 17% in these jurisdictions.
-For the six-month period ended May 5, 2018 this pretax income was primarily in Bermuda, Ireland and Singapore, at tax rates ranging from 0% to 12.5% in these jurisdictions.
+Non-U.S. jurisdictions accounted for a significant portion of our total revenues for the nine-month periods ended August 3, 2019 and August 4, 2018.
+This revenue generated outside of the U.S. results in a material portion of our pretax income being taxed outside the U.S. For the nine-month period ended August 3, 2019 this pretax income was primarily in Ireland and Singapore, at tax rates ranging from 12.5% to 17% in these jurisdictions.
+For the nine-month period ended August 4, 2018 this pretax income was primarily in Bermuda, Ireland, and Singapore, at tax rates ranging from 0% to 12.5% in these jurisdictions.